Skip to content Mobile Contact Library A-Z

 Course Description

-Accounting for Management Decisions provides postgraduate, non-accounting students with an understanding of the role of accounting as a system of information gathering and reporting that plays an important role in business decision-making.
+Accounting for Management Decisions provides you with an understanding of the role of accounting as both a technical and social practice in all its contexts.
+Throughout the course you will learn not only how to do accounting (technical) but what accounting does in organisations and society(social practice).
+The course focuses on integrating theoretical learning to real world practices.
 This course is specifically designed for students with little or no prior knowledge in accounting.

 Objectives/Learning Outcomes/Capability Development